cenvin/lecture_helper/README.md

 http://event.soe.xmu.edu.cn

 # DEVEL
-you may need a python3 environment with modules: requests, PIL, baidu-aip additional. try to use pip3 install requests, Pillow, baidu-aip
+you may need a python3 environment with modules: requests, PIL, aip additional. try to use pip3 install requests, Pillow, baidu-aip

 # USAGE